Osiris-Team/jSQL-Gen/README.md

 #### Pros
 - No runtime overhead for class generation (unlike other ORMs).
+- (TODO) Cached results for ultra-fast data retrieval (cache gets cleared after INSERT/UPDATE/DELETE operations and is simply a map with SQL statements mapped to their results lists).
 - Helper/Optional WHERE class for generating simple and complex SQL queries.
 - Secured by default against SQL-Injection by using prepared statements.
 - Simple UI to design databases within minutes.